astronomer/airflow-guides/guides/data-quality.md

 - Implement many different downstream dependencies depending on the outcome of different checks.
 - Be able to have full observability of which checks failed from within Airflow task logs, including the full SQL statements of failed checks.

-We recommend to use a data validation framework like GreatExpectations or Soda if:
+We recommend using a data validation framework like Great Expectations or Soda if:

 - You want to collect the results of your data quality checks in a central place.
-- You prefer to write checks in JSON (GreatExpectations) or YAML (Soda) format.
+- You prefer to write checks in JSON (Great Expectations) or YAML (Soda) format.
 - Most or all of your checks can be implemented by the predefined checks of the solution of your choice.
 - You want your data quality checks abstracted away from the DAG code.